 Read about the latest grants earned by Barnard faculty and staff to support their research.

 Miriam is quoted in Library Journal's new article, How COVID-19 Has Transformed Reference Services for Public and Academic Libraries, speaking about new academic technologies and issues of equity.

 Here's a quick update from the Barnard Zine Library.
 Rather, it's sort of a collection of updates.

 This week we added zines about carceral abolition, asexual crush types, quarantine madness, the ally industrial complex, femme sex workers, alternatives to calling the police, an early 20th century incarcerated Black woman, voting as upholding colonial systems, and science fiction.

 This week we added zines from the US and Poland about capitalism and Covid, making political art, building a DIY graywater reclamation hand washing station, 1980s nostalgia, pet cats, affordable routes to home ownership, how the male gaze may influence sexuality, and a late 1980s zine about literature and libraries.

-As we begin spooky season and reminisce Central Park in autumn, we welcome you to the September/October 2020 issue of @barnlib.
-Keep reading for news highlights from the BLAIS Staff at Milstein!
+As the leaves fall and the weather gets chilly, cozy up with the November 2020 issue of @barnlib.
+Keep reading for news and highlights from the BLAIS Staff!